 Human resources development policy

-The Recruit Group believes that people are the source of value.
+Group companies in Japan believe that people are the source of value.

 Career development support

-The key Group companies in Japan*1 support employees' career development through various systems.
+Group companies in Japan support employees' career development through various systems.

 Will/can/must sheet: helping to define personal goals